harjitmoe/egs-indices/README.md

-# egs-indices - Index agglomoration for El Goonish Shive.
+# egs-indices - Index agglomeration for El Goonish Shive.

 ## How the heck do I use this thing?